Akbar333/beginning/README.md

 the solution to the later one is given in the book

-here I've given a solution (which I think is right, that's why got the courage to upload it onto github) to the earlier pattern.
+here I've given a solution :) to the earlier pattern.

 correction feedback for the program is greeted graciously!